cysouw/diathesis/text/c01_introduction.md

 e.
 Jemand sieht etwas.
 :::

-Second, prepositional phrases [@Next a] are arguments of an utterance when they can be replaced by a complement clause of the form *da(r)+preposition, dass ...* [@Next b].
+Second, prepositional phrases [@next a] are arguments of an utterance when they can be replaced by a complement clause of the form *da(r)+preposition, dass ...* [@next b].
 All details of the difficult question when to treat such governed prepositional phrases as arguments are discussed in [@sec:prepositions-delimiting-governed-prepositional-phrases].

 :::ex
 a.
 Der Weltreisende wartet auf einen Zug.
 b.
 Der Weltreisende wartet darauf, dass ein Zug kommt.
 :::

 Third, there exist obligatory prepositional phrases, though they are not very widespread in German and mostly designate a location.
-Some verbs always expect such a location-role, like *sich befinden* 'to be located somewhere' [@Next a,b], see e.g. [@sec:prepositions-obligatory-local; @sec:reflexive-obligatory-local], but more widespread are resultative diatheses that introduce an obligatory local role, like with *brechen* 'to break' [@Next c,d], see e.g. [@sec:prepositions-action-result].
-The example in [@Next c] crucially shows that arguments should be determined as part of the clause structure, not the lexeme structure.
-It is perfectly possible to use the verb *brechen* without a prepositional phrase [@Next e], but then there needs to be a different lexical role in the accusative.
+Some verbs always expect such a location-role, like *sich befinden* 'to be located somewhere' [@next a,b], see e.g. [@sec:prepositions-obligatory-local; @sec:reflexive-obligatory-local], but more widespread are resultative diatheses that introduce an obligatory local role, like with *brechen* 'to break' [@next c,d], see e.g. [@sec:prepositions-action-result].
+The example in [@next c] crucially shows that arguments should be determined as part of the clause structure, not the lexeme structure.
+It is perfectly possible to use the verb *brechen* without a prepositional phrase [@next e], but then there needs to be a different lexical role in the accusative.

 :::ex
 a.
 Der Stuhl befindet sich im Wohnzimmer